 - Creative.
 The text, images, posts, graphics, videos and links that will show in your ads

 - Metrics.
 What you will measure to determine if your ads are achieving your objective

 You can select an objective for every ad campaign you create.
 Your objective affects the format of your ads and the audience they’re served to.
 Facebook will show your ads to people most likely to take the action you want.
 For example, if your objective is to get people to watch a video, we’ll show your ad to people who tend to watch videos in their News Feed.
-These are the ad objectives you can choose from in Ads Manager.
-When choosing your objective, refer to your campaign goals and consider how ads can help achieve them.

 - Who you need to reach to have the impact you want?